-- 40. The objective is expressed at the level of the Organization as a whole (Member States and Secretariat), rather than at the level of either intergovernmental or Secretariat action only.
-In other words, the objective reflects what the subprogramme intends to achieve, not what is planned to be done by the entity responsible for implementing it.
-For example, an objective of the Organization as a whole might be "to ensure international peace and security through prevention, control and resolution of conflicts by peaceful means", but not "to monitor and analyse situations of potential conflict", which constitute activities carried out by the Department of Political Affairs.
-The objective, in terms of the logical framework for programme design, refers to the impact of the Organization's work at the highest level. - 41.
-Efforts have been made to be more succinct in formulation of the objectives, by providing a clearer picture of the difference each subprogramme is intended to make for its beneficiaries and reflecting language that has been adopted by Member States.
+41. The objective is expressed at the level of the Organization as a whole (Member States and Secretariat), rather than at the level of either intergovernmental or Secretariat action only.
+In other words, the objective reflects what the subprogramme intends to help to achieve, not what is planned to be done by the entity responsible for implementing it.
+For example, an objective of the Organization as a whole might be "to ensure international peace and security through prevention, control and resolution of conflicts by peaceful means", but not "to monitor and analyse situations of potential conflict", which constitutes activities carried out by the Department of Political Affairs.
+The objective, in terms of the logical framework for programme design, refers to an overall desired achievement involving a process of change and is aimed at meeting certain needs of identified end users within a given period of time.

+42. Efforts have been made to provide a clearer picture of the desired achievement towards which each subprogramme is intended to contribute to meet the needs of its beneficiaries.
+In some cases the objective of the programme was standardized across subprogrammes whose work supported the one objective.
 The objectives stated in the biennial programme plan are not limited to a two-year period.